EaryChow/Blender-AgX-Resolve/README.md

 ## Log Encoded Output
 Toggle to control whether to encode to the Working Log Encoding with Output Primaries for the output

+## Experimental HDR
+This is experimental only, no guarantee of final design.
+But testers will be appreciated.

+## Use HDR
+Checkbox to enable HDR-specific logic.

+## HDR as percentage for SDR
+In case `Use HDR` is checked with the output transfer function set to SDR ones.
+If checked, it outputs the image with a darkened middle grey.
+If not checked, it outputs the darkened-middle-grey image being scaled backup globally (which means clipping might occur).
+Default is checked to avoid output clipping.